Survival conditions for an IT person

 - My last project was one of the most difficult.
 I worked for a large American corporation.
 My tasks as an architect included planning, organizing and executing CI-process migration (CI, Eng.
 Continuous Integration, continuous integration - “High-tech”) from one solution (TeamCity) to another (Jenkins).

-In the course of this project, I visitedUSA and India, in order to read professional courses for hundreds of developers of the company.
-The implementation of this project allowed the customer to automate the entire CI infrastructure, simplify work for code developers, significantly reduce the life cycle of application development, greatly simplify the work of DevOps company engineers, and as a result save a significant amount of funds.
+During the implementation of this project, I visitedUSA and India, in order to deliver professional courses for hundreds of company developers.
+The implementation of this project allowed the customer to automate the entire CI infrastructure, simplify the work for code developers, significantly reduce the life cycle time of application development, significantly simplify the work of DevOps engineers of the company, and as a result save a significant amount of money.

-Thanks to the courses I read fordevelopers of the company in both countries, the staff understood all the benefits from the project and learned how to effectively use their knowledge in their daily work.
+Thanks to the courses I taught fordevelopers of the company in both countries, employees understood all the benefits from the implementation of the project and learned to effectively use the acquired knowledge in their daily work.

 - Why did you choose Red Hat and what did the certification give you?
 How long did the preparation for certification last and how much did it cost?